 Gambling losses do not impact your tax return nearly as much as gambling winnings.
 Losses only partially offset the tax effects of gambling winnings.

-If you’re a regular gambler in retirement, this means your fun can cost you thousands more in taxes and increased Medicare Part B premiums each and every year.
-I call this the hidden gambling tax.
+If you’re a regular gambler in retirement, that means your fun can cost you thousands more in taxes and increased Medicare Part B premiums each and every year.
+You could call that the hidden gambling tax.

 - Required reporting